Krab00/ct-task/backend/README.md

 ## Disclaimers
 1. Disclaimer, secrets should not be saved in git.
 2. Services should be using DI or factory pattern with proper injection scope.
 Not to overcomplicate the application more I skipped it.
-3. I know there are missing tests but I didnt have the time to set them up

 ## Assignment